sider/sider-docs/docs/tools/ruby/rubocop.md

 ### Options

+You can use several options to more comfortable analysis to your project.

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | [`root_dir`](../../getting-started/custom-configuration.md#root_dir-option) | `string` | Directory in which the analyzer runs. |